UFC fighters have become wiser and smarter when it comes to weight cuts.

 We have seen fighters like Robert Whittaker, Kevin Lee, Anthony Pettis, Anthony Smith, Chris Weidman and Thiago Santos move up a weight class.
-Most have said the move is for competitive purposes but more importantly the weight cut would be less dramatic for them.
-If you look at how they have fared in the octagon since moving up, you would have to agree that their performances have been better due to them being healthier and more hydrated during their fights.
+Most have said the move is for competitive purposes, but more importantly the weight cut would be less dramatic for them.
+If you look at how they have fared in the octagon since moving up, you would have to agree that their performances have been better.
+This could attest to the fact they are healthier and more hydrated during their fights.

 One fighter that has always fought close to his walk around weight is Frankie Edgar.
 Edgar fought at lightweight from 2010-2012, and it has been reported that he rarely had to cut weight to make the 155-pound championship limit.
-Edgar who stands at five-foot-six, with a 68-inch wingspan, eventually moved down to featherweight (145lb) a division that sees him fighting guys close to his natural size, rather than fighting bigger and taller guys at lightweight even though he did win the lightweight championship at UFC 112.
+Edgar who stands at 5’6″, with a 68-inch wingspan, eventually moved down to featherweight.
+A division that sees him fighting guys close to his natural size, rather than fighting bigger and taller guys at lightweight… Even though he did win the lightweight championship at UFC 112.

 CSAC officials agreed that gaining more than 10 percent of weight back before a fight is a hazardous rise and if a fighter were to do this, they could be fined (and the fight could be cancelled as well).
 The International Boxing Federation has a system in place to strip champions of their belt or bar challengers from winning a title fight if their fight-day weigh-in figure is 10 pounds over for those fighting at 140 pounds or less, or 7½ pounds over for those fighting at 147 and heavier weights.

 UFC should look at adopting this rule to help promote healthy weight cuts and rehydration practices.